otoua046/ChessboardDetector/README.md

 # Chessboard Detector and Warper

 This repository contains a Python script that detects the outer boundary of a chessboard in an image using contour detection, applies a perspective transform to obtain a top-down view, and saves the output as an 800×800 JPEG file.
-It supports common image formats and is designed to help with image preprocessing tasks for chessboard images.
+It supports common image formats and is designed to help with image preprocessing and machine learning tasks for chessboard images.

 ## Features